 Lead Testing of School Drinking Water

 New York State Laws and regulations require all public school districts and Boards of Cooperative Educational Services (BOCES) to test drinking water for lead contamination.
-They must also take action if lead exceeds the actionable threshold.
-If any fixture exceeds the lead action level (15 micrograms per liter), it must be immediately taken out of service until actions are taken to mitigate the lead levels.
+They must also act when results from compliance sampling for lead exceed the actionable threshold.
+When results from compliance sampling/samples of any fixture exceed the lead action level (5 micrograms per liter), it must be immediately taken out of service until actions are taken to mitigate the lead levels.
 Schools must notify staff, parents, and guardians of students in writing when outlets exceed the action level indicating contamination.
-They also need to maintain test results on their websites.
+They also need to maintain remediation plans implemented and test results, including the full laboratory reports, on their website.

 Information for Families